michelled/weavly.org/src/resources/weavly-for-users-with-low-vision.md

 Facilitators can work with the learner to find the best audio settings that meet the learner’s needs and preferences.
 Here are the available options:

-1. Option to turn on/off all sounds in the Weavly coding environment.
+1. **All sounds:** This option allows all sounds in the Weavly coding environment to be turned on/off.
-2. Option to turn on/off all musical sounds (Each action block will have a unique sound based on its location on the grid.
-These musical sounds are played when a program is being played.)
+2. **All musical sounds:** This option allows all musical sounds to be turned on/off.
+Each action block will have a unique sound based on its location on the grid.
+These musical sounds are played when a program is being played.
-3. Option to turn on/off all audio announcements or individually select to turn on/off any of the following two options.
+3. **All audio announcements: This opti**on allows all or select audio announcements to be turned on/off.
+For select audio announcements, the two options include:

+* **Feedback:** This option provides an audio announcement when an item is selected.
+* **Preview:** This option provides an audio announcement while hovering over an item

 Learners will also be able to adjust the speed of these announcements.

-* Feedback: Audio announcement when an item is selected
-* Preview: Audio announcement while hovering over an item

 ## Weavly’s keyboard shortcuts